Exploring the stability of solar geoengineering agreements: Results

 This is exactly the outcome of the non-cooperative behavior.
 In other words, the most stable agreement replicates the outcome of the non-cooperative situation, but reduces the costs of getting there through coordination.

 What would the stability $\delta_{min}$ of such an agreement be?
-In figure \ref{optDelta_z1} the stability of the most stable agreement is plotted against the individual preferences $y^*_H,y^*_C$.
-The preferences range from a lowering of -6 degrees to a raise of 6 degrees.
-Again, $z=1$.\footnote{The spike at $(0;0)$ shall be ignored.
+In figure \ref{optDelta_z1} the stability of the most stable agreement is plotted against the individual preferences $y^*_H,y^*_C$ for $z=1$.\footnote{The spike at $(0;0)$ shall be ignored.
 This occurs since the stability is set to zero if $y^*_H=y^*_C=0$.} The figure \ref{optDelta_z1} shows a flat plane.

-\textbf{Finding 4: The stability of the most stable agreements is independent of countries preferences}
+\textbf{Result 3: The stability of the most stable agreements is independent of countries preferences}

 In order to understand why the stability is independent of nations preferences, one needs to understand what incentivizes breaking an agreement (see equation \ref{MinDelta2}).
 The incentives to break a solar geoengineering agreement depend on how threatening non-cooperative behavior is ($L^{nc}_i$) and how much a nation can temporarily gain by breaking the agreement ($L^{d}_i$).
 Temporarily improving ones situation by breaking cooperation is the incentive and the following non-cooperative behavior is the punishment.
 It might seem intuitive that a nation with more extreme preferences (say $y^*_C=6$) is more incentivized to break the agreement.
 But there are two reasons why this is not the case.
 First of all, the negotiated global mean temperature $\Tilde{y}$ takes the extreme preferences already into account.
 A nation with extreme preferences already is partially getting its will.
-Second, although the global mean temperature may be far away from the extreme preferences of that nation, which incentivizes breaking the agreement, the nation is still risking unforeseen ecological blowback by pushing the temperature into extremes, which in turn reduces the incentivizes to break the agreement.
+Second, although the global mean temperature may be far away from the extreme preferences of that nation, which incentivizes breaking the agreement, the nation is still risking unforeseen ecological blowback by pushing the temperature into extremes, which in turn reduces the incentives to break the agreement.
 Although the nation \textit{prefers} to have an extreme temperature, it prefers a more moderate temperature, if it has to geoengineer this change.
 These two effects, the higher incentive to break the treaty due to high differences between temperature preferences, and the risk of geoengineering too much, perfectly counteract each other such that preferences do not affect the overall incentives to break the agreement.
-This finding holds only if $z$ is a common factor, i.e. every nation perceives geoengineering as equally risky.
+This result holds only if $z$ is a common factor, i.e. every nation perceives geoengineering as equally risky.